 However, notice that this does not affect the order management features.
 The parent store will still receive new orders submitted through independent child stores.

 Customers can switch from an independent store to a non-independent one when viewing the menu, but they cannot change from a non-independent one to an independent one.
-Keeping all child stores dependent on each other allows customers to discover all your stores and catalogs quickly.
+Keeping all child stores dependent on each other allows customers to quickly discover all your stores and catalogs.

 You should only mark a catalog independent if you do not want customers to discover it when viewing sibling catalogs.
 Independent catalogs do not appear in the menu switch dropdown available in sibling stores.